top of page

 About Melody Wilson, mezzo-soprano

-In the 2020-21 season, Wilson performed in a world premiere at Opera Theatre of Saint Louis, New Works, Bold Voices Lab, a triptych of brief operas.
-She performed both the roles of Kyra and Son in On the Edge (Laura Karpman) and Janet Armstrong in Moon Tea (Steven Mackey).
-Her OTSL season also included I Dream a World, the company’s first celebration of Juneteenth, at the Missouri History Museum.
+In the 2020-2021 season, Wilson performed in a world premiere at Opera Theatre of Saint Louis, New Works, Bold Voices Lab, a triptych of brief operas.
+Ms. Wilson performed both the roles of Kyra and Son in On the Edge (Karpman) and Janet Armstrong in Moon Tea (Mackey).
+Her OTSL season also included I Dream a World, the company’s first celebration of Juneteenth at the Missouri History Museum.
 She made company debuts with Indianapolis Opera as Suzuki in Madama Butterfly and with Cincinnati Opera as Mercédès in Carmen, and with the Kalamazoo Symphony in Beethoven’s 9th Symphony.
-In the 2019-20 season, Wilson made her debut with Seattle Opera as Olga in Eugene Onegin, adding a solo recital there and a joint recital with bass Zachary James in Sun Valley, Idaho.

 bottom of page